Abstract

 Fig. 7ROC curve of temperature prediction model

 Then, the effectiveness of the model is evaluated by analyzing the prediction residuals of the adaptive TE model in different data sets, see Fig. 8.
-In Fig. 8, the difference of prediction residuals of different algorithms on the x and y axes is compared.
-Fig. 8(a) shows the residual prediction on the x-axis and the comparison results of various algorithms.
+In Fig. 8, the difference of prediction residuals of different algorithms on the and axes is compared.
+Fig. 8(a) shows the residual prediction on the -axis and the comparison results of various algorithms.
 The prediction residual of each algorithm is all within 6×10-3 mm, the prediction residual of CNN algorithm is the largest, with the highest value reaching 5×10-3 mm, followed by the ANN algorithm, whose maximum residual error is only 3.1×10-3 mm, the minimum value is shown in the improved BPNN, and the maximum residual value is only 1.3×10-3 mm, significantly lower than other prediction algorithms.
 Fig. 8(b) shows the predicted residual value on y-axis.
 It can be found that the predicted residual value of ANN algorithm is still the largest, and the maximum value exceeds 6×10-3 mm, reaching 6.2×10-3 mm, followed by CNN algorithm, with the maximum predicted residual value reaching 3.2×10-3 mm.
 However, the maximum predictive residual value of the improved BPNN is only 1.1×10-3 mm, significantly lower than the other two prediction algorithms.
 The improved BPNN can significantly reduce the temperature prediction error, that is, improve its prediction accuracy, and effectively reduce the error of CNC processing.

 Fig. 8Prediction error analysis of BPNN

-a)x-axis residual
+a)-axis residual

-b)y-axis residual
+b)-axis residual

 3.5.
 TE compensation effect of CNC